Contact Us for a Free Consultation (213) 542-0979

 • took possession of property they did not own;

-• the property that was taken was in possession of someone else, or their immediate presence;
+• the property that was taken had someone else, or their immediate presence;

 • the property was taken against their will;

-• force or fear was used to take property or prevent victim from resisting;
+• force or fear was used to take property or prevent the victim from resisting;

-• when the property was taken, there was an intent to deprive the owner permanently or an extended period time.
+• when the property was taken, there was an intent to deprive the owner permanently or for an extended period.

-In the context of PC 211 robbery charges, a person “takes” property when they gain possession of it and then move it some distance, even if only a slight distance.
+In the context of PC 211 robbery charges, a person “takes” property when they gain possession and then moves it some distance, even if only slightly.

-The victim does not have to be actually holding the property when it was taken from them.
-The “immediate presence” means the property was within the area of the victims control.
+The victim does not have to hold the property when taken from them.
+The “immediate presence” means the property was within the area of the victim's control.

 Use of Force or Fear in a Robbery

-Robbery is basically taking somebody's property while they are present by way of force or fear.
+Robbery is taking somebody's property while they are present through force or fear.

-There's a slew of different examples, but once again, you're talking about a scenario where somebody uses either force or fear or both in order to get the property.
+There are many different examples, but once again, you're talking about a scenario where somebody uses force, fear, or both to get the property.

 Estes robbery

-Where things become a little more complicated is when, during the escape, some sort of force or fear is used.
+Things become a little more complicated when, during the escape, some force or fear is used.

-For example, somebody goes into a store, steals something, nobody's there, they run out of the store and loss prevention is waiting for them at the exit and says, stop.
+For example, somebody goes into a store, steals something, nobody's there, runs out of the store, and loss prevention waits for them at the exit and says, stop.

-That can create a situation where a normal petty theft ends up getting turned into a robbery.
+That can create a situation where a normal petty theft turns into a robbery.
 We see that all the time in criminal defense.

 Someone's charged with robbery for only taking a $10 item, but if they used force or fear during the escape, that's good enough to get you in for the robbery.

-The whole point is, we don't want people using force or fear, taking things away from other people that doesn't belong to them.
+The whole point is that we don't want people using force or fear to take things away from others that don't belong to them.

 Proof That Something Was Taken From Victim Using Force or Fear

-The way prosecutors prove these robbery cases is, first proving that something was taken.
+Prosecutors prove these robbery cases by first proving that something was taken.
 Then they've got to prove that:

-• the person they're charging is the one that actually took the merchandise, and,
+• the person they're charging is the one that took the merchandise, and,

-• they have to prove that that person used some sort of force to take it.
+• they have to prove that that person used force to take it.

-Perhaps they hit somebody or pulled out a gun and pointed it someone or used some sort of fear — where they threaten the person if they don't allow them to escape with the merchandise.
+Perhaps they hit somebody, pulled out a gun and pointed it at someone, or used some fear — where they threatened the person if they didn't allow them to escape with the merchandise.

 Robberies are fairly easy to prove.
-Sometimes confusion comes in because robberies are also very close to other crimes like PC 487 grand theft, PC 484 petty theft, PC 459 burglary, PC 215 carjacking and the like, and people can't really tell the difference.
+Sometimes, confusion arises because robberies are similar to other crimes like PC 487 grand theft, PC 484 petty theft, PC 459 burglary, PC 215 carjacking, and the like, and people can't tell the difference.

 Prosecutor's Discretion in Robbery Cases

-Most of the time, the prosecutors end up having their choice — whether they want to actually charge somebody with a robbery or they want to charge them with some sort of a theft.
-Really, it depends on:
+Most of the time, the prosecutors end up having their choice — whether they want actually to charge somebody with a robbery or they want to charge them with a theft.
+It depends on:

 • how violent the individual acts when they take the property,

-• what their criminal record looks like, and
+• what their criminal record look like, and

 • what type of property they took.

-They could eventually file a lesser theft-related offense which is not a strike, which can later be reduced to a misdemeanor as long as the person gets probation and doesn't go to prison.
+They could eventually file a lesser theft-related offense that is not a strike.
+This offense can later be reduced to a misdemeanor as long as the person gets probation and doesn't go to prison.

 Menu